ayanajare/Reactjs_n_api/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-###CAREFUL! node_modules file isn't uploaded here, they are created when you create your react js project by using `npx create-react-app app-name`
+### *CAREFUL! node_modules folder isn't uploaded here, they are created when you create your react js project by using `npx create-react-app app-name` *